Seb-L/seb-l/README.md

 # Hi there 👋

-I'm Seb, and I work as a Head of Engineering front-end at Cocoon Space since 2022, in Paris, France.
+I'm Seb, CTO in Paris, France.
 I'm into film photography, vinyl records, veggie food, tattoos and cats.

 <!--